-Money market funds, judgments, and certificates of deposit fair value approximates cost and therefore do not report a fair value measurement.
+Money market funds are reported at cost which approximates fair value, are traded on active markets at quoted prices, and are valued at level 1.
+Judgments and certificates of deposit fair value approximates cost and therefore do not report a fair value measurement.